Police RADAR: How Radar is Used & How you can Beat it

 RADAR is an acronym for RAdio Detection And Ranging.

-Unlike police lidar, police radar directly determines a vehicle’s speed by measuring the doppler shift of the return of its transmitted frequency (think of the sound you sometimes hear of an approaching or receding train or emergency vehicle).
+Unlike police laser, police radar directly determines a vehicle’s speed by measuring the doppler shift of the return of its transmitted frequency (think of the sound you sometimes hear of an approaching or receding train or emergency vehicle).

 Police radar can be operated in two modes.
 The first is continuously transmitted or constant-on (CO) operation.
-Generally radar such as this is easily detected at great distance with a radar detector.
+Generally police radar such as this is easily detected at great distance with a radar detector.

-The second mode of radar operation is called RF-hold, more commonly known as instant-on radar or IO radar.
-This method of police radar operation began to appear in the early 1980’s as radar detector usage grew in popularity and it’s use is designed to specifically defeat drivers who operate a radar detector.
+The second mode of police radar operation is called RF-hold, more commonly known as instant-on radar or IO radar.
+This method of police radar operation began to appear in the early 1980’s as radar detector usage grew in popularity and it’s designed to specifically defeat drivers who operate a radar detector.

 Most newer police radar guns operate on the super-wide Ka-band.
 K-band is still quite common, given its historical advantage to Ka-band.
-The oldest X-band radars, which have been widely used throughout the state of NJ, are being replaced with newer and smaller digital (DSP) Ka-band radar and even more lethal police laser guns.
+The oldest X-band radars, which have been widely used throughout the state of NJ, are slowly being supplemented with newer and smaller digital (DSP) Ka-band radar and even more lethal police laser guns.

-Radar transmissions are quite wide in their dispersion patterns and are often reflected in many directions.
+Police radar transmissions are quite wide in their dispersion patterns and are often reflected in many directions.
 This gives a radar detector a lot of opportunities to detect the radar transmission and as a consequence generally provides the driver ample reaction time to slow down while vehicles ahead are being targeted.

-Police radar—even in I/O form—when transmitted is fairly easy to detect from ahead with a good radar detector and is one of the best tools a driver can use today.
+Radar—even in I/O form—when transmitted is fairly easy to detect from ahead with a good radar detector and is one of the best tools a driver can use today.
 The quality of radar detectors have improved dramatically over the years and even budget priced models, such as the Whistler CR90 can be a very effective device in mitigated its risk.
 Higher-end (with price tags to match) are available from Beltronics, Escort, and Valentine Research.